trimcao/sdcnd-p2-traffic-signs-classifier/README.md

 * What was the first architecture that was tried and why was it chosen?
     * I used the LeNet-5 as the first architecture because it performed well on MNIST data set, so I wanted to see how it worked with the Traffic Sign dataset.
 As mentioned in one of the videos by Udacity, LeNet-5 did not performed badly.
 With augmented images and dropout, it got validation set accuracy of 0.94, comfortably passing the requirement threshold of the project.
 * What were some problems with the initial architecture?
     * The main problem is overfitting.
 After 30 epochs the training set accuracy reached 0.999, but the validation set accuracy was only 0.94.
-This problem lead to several things: more augmented images, more aggressive dropout, L2 regularization.
+This problem leads to addtional tasks: generating ugmented images, using more aggressive dropout, and adding L2 regularization.
 * How was the architecture adjusted and why was it adjusted?
     * I realized LeNet-5 was too simple for the Traffic Sign dataset.
 LeNet-5 was created for a simpler problem similar to MNIST, and the number of hidden variables was too small.
 Although a bit uncertain, I thought the small number of nodes in the neural network was another factor leading to overfitting.
 After studying two architectures (http://florianmuellerklein.github.io/cnn_streetview/, and https://chatbotslife.com/german-sign-classification-using-deep-learning-neural-networks-98-8-solution-d05656bf51ad), I decided to increase the number of depth of each convolution layer, and increase the number of nodes in each fully-connected layer.
     * Dropout and L2 regularization were added because they could reduce overfitting.
 * Which parameters were tuned?
 How were they adjusted and why?
     * Different dropout probabilities were tested, and I found 0.5 for every layer worked well.
     * I have not tested different values for L2 regularizer.
-Probably increasing that value would further reduce overfitting.
+Perhaps increasing that value would further reduce overfitting.
     * Learning rate was still set at 0.001, the default value for Adam Optimizer.
 It seemed that Adam Optimizer did not have any serious problem with the default learning rate.
 But I would investigate the learning rate more in the future.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
-    * Convolution layer are needed because they extract features used to classify the images.
+    * Convolution layer are needed because they extract additional features used to classify the images.
 If we only use fully-connected layers then the only feature we use is the value of each pixel.
     * Dropout helps because intuitively, each node in the network has some information related to classification.
-That means no node has all the information while other has none.
-Then when we extract the features for prediction (in the end), the nodes work like an ensemble of classifiers.
-Hence, overfitting is reduced.
+That means we can avoid the situation where some node has all the information while another has none.
+Then when we extract the features for prediction (in the end), the nodes work like an ensemble, and overfitting is reduced.

 #### Precision and Recall for the Test set.